Whitepaperv2 · ethereum mainnet

 6.3 Why this matters

 For a 6529 community member who wants voice without spending hundreds of ETH on individual cards, $THODL is the most capital-efficient path to leverage.
-Buying $THODL:
+Holding $THODL:

 • Immediately gives a proportional claim on whatever TDH the contract holds today.